Finbuckle/Finbuckle.MultiTenant/docs/CoreConcepts.md

   crazy symbols in a web app where the identifier will be part of the URL).
 Unlike `Id`, `Identifier` can be changed if necessary.
 * `Name` is a display name for the tenant.
-* `ConnectionString` is a connection string that should be used for database operations for this tenant.
-It might connect to a shared database or a dedicated database for the single tenant.

 `TenantInfo` is a provided basic implementation of `ITenantInfo` with only the required properties.

 An app can define a custom `ITenantInfo` and add custom properties as needed.
 We recommend keeping these classes lightweight since they are often queried.
 Keep heavier associated data in an external area that can be pulled in when needed via the tenant `Id`.

+> Previous versions of `ITenantInfo` and `TenantInfo` included a connection string property.
+If you still need this
+> simply add it to your custom `ITenantInfo` implementation.

 ## `MultiTenantContext<TTenantInfo>`